-14 In its original testimony served January 17, 2012, SDG&E requested Commission authorization for workshops to refine program details with stakeholders.
-The scoping memo, dated November 1, 2012, granted such workshops.
+18 In its original testimony served January 17, 2012, SDG&E requested Commission authorization for workshops to refine program details with stakeholders.
+The scoping memo, dated November 1, 2012, granted such workshops, and five full-day workshops were held - January 28, 29 and 30, 2013 in San Francisco and February 11 and 12, 2013 in San Diego.

-15 SDG&E is also mindful that allowing customers to elect a very low percentage level may create an unintended administrative cost burden depending on the length of time and percentage customers subscribe to SunRate.
+19 SDG&E is also mindful that allowing customers to elect a very low percentage level may create an unintended administrative cost burden depending on the length of time and percentage customers subscribe to SunRate.
 The pilot will provide a good testing ground to evaluate actual experience and determine if additional parameters are needed with an expansion of the program.

-of either 2, 3, 5 or 10 years.
-These options are intended to serve the varying needs of customers and to allow customers to lock in their local solar energy cost with a longer-term commitment.16
+month-to-month basis (a minimum of 1 year is required) or, (2) commit to a long-term contract of either 2, 3, 5 or 10 years.
+These options are intended to serve the varying needs of customers and to allow customers to lock in their local solar energy cost with a longer-term commitment.20

 Under the month-to-month subscription, the customer's program participation continues until they proactively terminate from the program.
-To manage administrative costs and SDG&E's energy portfolio, new customers will be required to stay on the program for at least 12 months.17 Customers wishing to cancel prior to the first 12 months will be subject to a termination fee.18 After the first year, customers on the month-to-month subscription option will be subject to SunRate rate changes and can cancel at any time.
+To manage administrative costs and SDG&E's energy portfolio, new customers will be required to stay on the program for at least 12 months.
+Customers wishing to cancel prior to the first 12 months will be subject to a termination fee.
+After the first year, customers on the month-to-month subscription option will be subject to SunRate rate changes and can cancel at any time.
 The primary customer benefit of this option is that customers are not required to commit to a period greater than one year.

 Under the long-term subscription option, the participant's monthly SDG&E bill will indicate the time remaining in their term and SDG&E will also notify the customer a month before their subscription term ends.
-Once a customer's term ends, they will have the option to terminate their participation in the program with no penalty, 19 commit to a new term under the then-current SunRate tariff rate or continue to participate under the month-to-month option.
+Once a customer's term ends, they will have the option to terminate their participation in the program with no penalty, 23 commit to a new term under the then-current SunRate tariff rate or continue to participate under the month-to-month option.
 Customers who fail to elect an action at the end of their term will default to the month-to-month SunRate option, at the then-current subscription rate until SDG&E receives further notification from the customer.
-The customer will have the ability to cancel any time thereafter without a termination fee, or commit to a new long-term contract at the then current program rate.
-The
+The customer will have the ability to cancel any time thereafter without a

-Customers committing to a longer-term will lock in their solar cost for their subscription level over that duration of time.
+20 Customers committing to a longer-term will lock in their solar cost for their subscription level over that duration of time.

-17 A one year minimum enrollment is consistent with SDG&E's Rule 12.d which indicates a customer may request only one rate schedule change for the purpose of obtaining preferential rates, priority of service, or avoiding minimum charges in any twelve-month period.
+21 A one year minimum enrollment is consistent with SDG&E's Rule 12.d which indicates a customer may request only one rate schedule change for the purpose of obtaining preferential rates, priority of service, or avoiding minimum charges in any twelve-month period.

-18 The termination fee rate design and sample rates are described in the testimony of Chris Yunker.
+22 The termination fee rate design and sample rates are described in the testimony of Chris Yunker.

-19 Customers that choose to terminate prior to their commitment term ending will be subject to a termination fee.
+23 Customers that choose to terminate prior to their commitment term ending will be subject to a termination fee.